Emergency advice

 Angina attack:

-1. Tell them to sit and take angina medication.
+1. Tell them to sit and take their angina medication

-2. Call 999 if first attack or no improvement with angina medication.
+2. Call 999 if it's their first attack or if there is no improvement with angina medication.

 What is an angina attack?